Overseer character icon Overseer

 I'm always open to feedback or questions, email me anytime at tom@overseer.studio.

-There is no timeline but the goal is late 2025.
-If you want to be a beta tester, please send us an email.
+There is no timeline but the goal is mid-2026.
+If you want to be a beta tester, please send me an email.